arangodb/arangodb/Documentation/UserManual/Foxx.md

 Your first Foxx app in 5 minutes - a step-by-step tutorial
 ==========================================================

-An application built with Foxx is written in JavaScript and deployed to ArangoDB directly.
-ArangoDB serves this application, you do not need a separate application server.

-So given you want to build an application that sends a plain-text response "Hello YourName!" for all requests to `/dev/my_app/hello/YourName`.
+Let's build an application that sends a plain-text response "Hello YourName!" for all requests to `/dev/my_app/hello/YourName`.
-How would you achieve that with Foxx?

 First, create a directory `apps` somewhere in your filesystem.
 This will be the Foxx application base directory for your database instance.
 Let's assume